-For the June 30, 2014 valuations and later, the updated Society of Actuaries' Healthcare Cost Trend Model is used to project medical and prescription drug costs.
+For the June 30, 2014 valuation and later, the updated Society of Actuaries' Healthcare Cost Trend Model is used to project medical and prescription drug costs.
 This model estimates trend amounts that are projected out for 80 years.
 The model has been populated with assumptions that are specific to the State of Alaska.
 The model was updated to incorporate recent trend survey information.

-The table below shows the amount each trend rate shown above was increased by to account for the Cadillac Tax:
+The table below shows the amount each trend rate shown on the previous page was increased by to account for the Cadillac Tax.